 Some believe that using a raw diet is less expensive than kibble.
 But, it can cost more if your dog has specific dietary needs.
 If this is the case there are several raw food diet for dogs recipes.
-Also, remember that what raw feeding costs varies a lot because some pups eat more than others.
-The best way to determine what raw feeding costs is to research and try it out.
+Also, remember that what feeding raw costs varies a lot because some pups eat more than others.
+The best way to determine what commercial raw feeding costs is to research and try it out.

 You can spend between $1 and $5 daily per animal for a raw food diet plan.
-Some owners may spend less depending on what food costs in their city.
-Remember that the cost of the raw food is not the only factor; you also need to think about adding bones and supplements to round out your dog’s diet.
+Some dog owners may spend less depending on what food costs in their city.
+Remember that the cost of the raw pet food is not the only factor; you also need to think about adding bones and supplements to round out your dog’s balanced diet.

 While you don’t have to break the bank to feed your dog a raw diet, some still say you will probably spend more than regular dog food.
 However, there are ways to save money when buying raw food for your dog’s diet.

 For example, look for grocery store sales for cheap meets.
 You also can get free, inexpensive meat by posting ads on Facebook and Craig’s List when someone is cleaning out their freezer.
-You also should buy bulk fruits, vegetables, and meats when you can.
+You also should buy in bulk fruits, vegetables, and meats when you can.

 Still, many people think that the price of a raw food diet is too much for their budget.
 Many argue that with some careful shopping and planning, most of us can pay for a raw diet and it’s healthier for our dog.
-If you only buy your dog the highest-quality, grain free kibble and want to change to a raw diet, you will probably spend more, but hold on, it’s not that bad.
+If you only buy your dog the high quality, grain free kibble and want to change to a raw diet, you will probably spend more, but hold on, it’s not that bad.

-People who feed their pups a raw food diet should enjoy a great increase in the dog’s health.
+People who feed their pups a raw food diet should enjoy a great increase in the pet’s health.
 Many chronic dog issues can be eliminated by feeding a raw food diet.
 So, if your dog has health issues requiring regular vet visits, you may reduce those expenses by using a raw food diet.